Why People Avoid Therapy.

 But I am interested to understand why so many avoid therapy.

 So I asked a few people why they believe there is such a negative view on seeking mental health interventions, like psychologist, therapists or counsellors.
-The purpose was to open up dialogue or at the very least have people question why they feel resistance in themselves to seek help.
-Have a read and I’d love to know Here’s the feedback and I’d love to know if anything resonated with you?
+The purpose was to open dialogue or at the very least have people question why they feel resistance in themselves to seek help.
+Have a read and I’d love to know in the comments below if anything resonated with you?

 “What we’re encouraged to believe is “normal” by societal standards is actually deeply unhealthy and pathological behaviour.
 So people struggle to identify mental health issues.
 Sane people tend to test their reality – it’s a key difference between most sane and insane people – but if you’re checking reality against an agreed-upon insane standard then it’s difficult to identify what healthy should look like.
 If everyone is worked to the bone, has poor sleep and eating patterns, is encouraged to be compulsive, to compartmentalise, etc then no one knows what’s bad.”